+• Inventory turnover:

+Cost of Sales/inventory

-- Gross profit margin: (Net Sales - Cost of goods sold)/Net Sales - Net profit margin: Net earnings/Net Sales - Net (or after-tax) return on common equity: (Net earnings - preferred dividends)/Shareholders' equity - Inventory turnover: Cost of goods sold/inventory - Key points: gross profit margin is an indication of management's efficiency in turning over the company's goods at a profit.
+Key points: gross profit margin is an indication of management's efficiency in turning over the company's goods at a profit.
 Net profit margin factors in everything.
 Investors look for ROE that at worst is stable or better increases over time.
 Everything else being equal, a high inventory turnover is considered good